bartekmi/x10/x10/doc/base_library.md

 If specified, element will have a border of this thickness and some small padding

 - Data Type: Float
+### Attribute 'decimalPlaces'

+Optionally, specify to how many decimal place to round the value

+- Data Type: Integer
 ### Attribute 'fillColor'

 Specifies background color of element